-Do I grab you from the outset and keep you enthralled, even though the kettle is boiling over?
+Do I keep you enthralled, even though the kettle is boiling over?

 Is there a rhythm to the story?
 Does it flow?

-Do some parts need re-working or would be better left out?
+Do some parts need re-working or would they be better left out?

 Would some parts belong better thematically or sequentially elsewhere?

 Would you kindly make any comments and suggestions?

 They could be about whether it stirs strong feelings of affection or sympathy ?